 Just thaw overnight and pop it into the oven before heading out for family celebrations on Christmas dinner or Thanksgiving morning.

-Then re-heat on a pre-heated oven at 300ºF (150 ºC) for 15 minutes, as it has already been cooked; you just need to warm it evenly.
+Then re-heat in a preheated oven at 300 ºF (150 ºC) for 15 minutes, as it has already been cooked; you just need to warm it evenly.

-You could serve this vegan nut roast recipe as part of a vegan holiday with vegan gravy and vegan mashed potatoes, along with some other veggies like maple glazed carrots, or Brussels sprouts for a complete vegan holiday meal.
+You could serve this vegan nut roast recipe as part of a vegan holiday with vegan gravy and vegan mashed potatoes, along with some other veggies like maple glazed carrots, honey roasted vegetables, or Brussels sprouts for a complete vegan holiday meal.

 Make this recipe the day before so that you have less to do on Christmas or Thanksgiving morning. - If desired, add mixed vegetables such as peas and corn to the plant-based nut roast mixture when assembling it in step two of this recipe’s directions.

 Ensure to soak the nuts in water overnight before cooking them so they are easier to digest - this step is also known as activating the nuts!
 Then drain and rinse them well.

 Also, ensure that there aren't any un-hulled almonds or other pieces of shell in your mix (yes, it happens!).
 This vegetarian roast recipe calls for chia seeds mixed into almond milk, which helps bind everything together.